dmyersturnbull/tyrannosaurus/README.md

 )
 ```

-The `setup.py` simply references these and shouldn't need to be changed.
+The `setup.py` simply references these and shouldn’t need to be changed.
-(You _can_ delete `metadata.py`, but you'll need to remove references in `setup.py`—unless you also remove that file.)
+(You _can_ delete `metadata.py`, but you’ll need to remove references in `setup.py`—unless you also remove that file.)

-You should not load external packages in either `metadata.py` or `setup.py`, since they won't necessarily be installed.
+You should not load external packages in either `metadata.py` or `setup.py`, since they won’t necessarily be installed.
-Also note that tyrannosaurus actually executes `metadata.py`, so it shouldn't have side effects.
+Also note that tyrannosaurus actually executes `metadata.py`, so it shouldn’t have side effects.
 If you rename `metadata.py`, just mention that it in `.tyrannosaurus`.

 The most important metadata items are `name`, `description`, `release`, `version`, `license`, and `url`,